Quick Project: Detail for plain window frames

 You can use wood glue and a pneumatic brad nailer - or hammer and panel pins - to secure the moulding and trim onto the wood frame.

 Continue to add detailed moulding and trim until you are satisfied with the finished design.
-Your local Builder or hardware store should have a selection of styles to choose from, or research online for suppliers of polystyrene or timber moulding.
+Your local hardware store should have a selection of styles to choose from, or research online for suppliers of polystyrene or timber moulding.

 Use wood filler to cover up any holes or panel pins before painting the window trim in your choice of colour.